liamchzh/liamchzh.github.com/_posts/2019-03-09-about-system-design-2.md

 In this article, we’ll go through Load Balancing, Caching, Data Partitioning, Indexes, Replication and Consistent Hashing.
 These are the basics that you need to know about system design.

 ## Key Characteristics of Distributed Systems
-Before diving into a specific section, we’ll discuss the key characteristics of distributed system include Scalability, Reliability, Availability and Manageability.
+Before diving into a specific section, we’ll discuss the key characteristics of distributed system including Scalability, Reliability, Availability and Manageability.

 **Scalability** is the capability of a system, process, or a network to grow and manage increased demand.
 Any distributed system that can continuously evolve in order to support the growing amount of work is considered to be scalable.